pmh905001/shouyu/README.md

 # shouyu
-Quickly record the content (text & image)of clipboard to MS/WPS Excel file by using shortcut keys.
+Quickly record the content (text & image) of clipboard to MS/WPS Excel file by using hot keys.
 Suitable for users whose record habits and currently only support Windows users.
 Please refer to [kb.ini](kb.ini) to set/change excel path and shortcuts.

 # Cases
 - When users are studying a complex problem, they often need to take notes quickly without being disturbed, but all note-taking tools on the market need to switch to another interface to paste and copy, which causes the user's thinking to be interrupted. shouyu provides a shortcut to save, using the bubble pop-up box does not disturb the user's thinking.